ropensci/rfishbase/inst/doc/rfishbase/rfishbase_github.md

-FishBase ([fishbase.org](http://fishbase.org)) is an award-winning online database of information about the morphology, trophic ecology, physiology, ecotoxicology, reproduction, economic relevance of the world’s fish, organized by species (Froese and Pauly 2012).
-This repository of information about fishes has proven to be a profoundly valuable community resource and the data has the potential to be used in a wide range of studies.
+FishBase ([fishbase.org](http://fishbase.org)) is an award-winning online database of information about the morphology, trophic ecology, physiology, ecotoxicology, reproduction and economic relevance of the world’s fish, organized by species (Froese and Pauly 2012).
+This repository of information has proven to be a profoundly valuable community resource and the data has the potential to be used in a wide range of studies.
 However, assembling subsets of data housed in FishBase for use in focused analyses can be tedious and time-consuming.
-To facilitate the extraction, visualization, and integration of this data, the `rfishbase` package was been written for the R language for statistical computing and graphics (R Development Core Team 2012) R is a freely available open source computing environment that is used extensively in ecological research, with a large library of packages built explicitly for this purpose (Kneib 2007).
+To facilitate the extraction, visualization, and integration of this data, the `rfishbase` package was been written for the R language for statistical computing and graphics (R Development Core Team 2012).
+R is a freely available open source computing environment that is used extensively in ecological research, with a large collection of packages built explicitly for this purpose (Kneib 2007).

-This paper illustrates how the `rfishbase` package is synchronized with the FishBase database, describe its functions for extracting, manipulating and visualizing data, and then illustrate how these functions can be combined for more complicated analyses.
+This paper illustrates how the `rfishbase` package is dynamically updated from the the FishBase database, describe its functions for extracting, manipulating and visualizing data, and then illustrate how these functions can be combined for more complicated analyses.
 Lastly it illustrates how having access to FishBase data through R allows a user to interface with other kinds of analyses, such as comparative phylogenetics software.